 Number of Children

 40% (at the least) of your net monthly income will be calculated for 4+ children.
 Now again, these percentages are only the "guidelines" for how much child support the State of Texas believes you should be paying for child support.
-There are instances, were child support may be ordered at either above or below guideline amounts.
-Above and below guideline child support will not be discussed in this blog, however, they will be discussed in a subsequent blog pertaining specifically to these matters.
+There are instances where child support may be ordered at either above or below guideline amounts.
+The above and below guidelines for child support will not be discussed in this blog; however, they will be addressed in a subsequent blog pertaining specifically to these matters.

 Beginning the Child Support Process

-All other parents that are not apart of these programs above must apply for child support services on their own.
-Surprisingly, there is not fee for applications, and most services are free as well.
-Custodial parents, or parents who receive child support, that have never received TANF will only have to pay an annual fee of $25 for each year if they are receiving at least $500 in child support.
-However, if you have more than one child support case you will pay the annual fee on each case.
+All other parents who are not a part of these programs above must apply for child support services independently.
+Surprisingly, there is no fee for applications, and most services are free as well.
+Custodial parents or parents who receive child support who have never received TANF will only have to pay an annual fee of $25 each year if they receive at least $500 in child support.
+However, if you have more than one child support case, you will pay the annual fee on each topic.

-Because of this, most parents will go the route of hiring a private family law attorney to assist them with their child support matter.
-Here the process is much different and can help you reach your goal of establishing child support quickly than going directly through the Attorney General’ office.
+Because of this, most parents will go the route of hiring a private family law attorney to assist them with their child support matters.
+Here the process is much different and can help you reach your goal of establishing child support quickly than going directly through the Attorney GGeneral'soffice.

 How is Child Support Paid?

-So how does the SDU get payments.
+So how does the SDU get payments?
 Generally, most people will have an Income Withholding Order in place.
-This means that your employer will be put on notice to set aside your required child support payments from the employees checks and that will go to the SDU.
-However, some people will pay directly to the SDU and there a wide variety of options one can use.
-For example, there is pay by mail, pay by phone, money orders, etc. For more details about how one can make their child support payments please visit the Attorney General’s website at: https://www2.texasattorneygeneral.gov/cs/payment-options-and-types.
+This means that your employer will be put on notice to set aside your required child support payments from the eemployees'checks and go to the SDU.
+However, some people will pay directly to the SDU, and one can use a wide variety of options.
+For example, there are pay by mail, pay by phone, money orders, etc. For more details about how one can make their child support payments, please visit the Attorney's GGeneral'swebsite: https://www2.texasattorneygeneral.gov/cs/payment-options-and-types.